PostHog/posthog.com/contents/handbook/growth/marketing/messaging_framework.md

 We are primarily targeting Product Managers and Engineers in growth-stage businesses built around digital products; primarily web-based or software products.
 Apps are also viable but have less product fit due to current feature gaps (e.g. session recording, auto-capture).

-We define growth-stage businesses as those which appear to have discovered product-market fit and which are now focused on growing, rather than early-stage businesses or MVPs.
+We define growth-stage businesses as those which appear to have discovered product/market fit and which are now focused on growing, rather than early-stage businesses or MVPs.
 We do see a strong response and resonance with these audiences, but they are not a primary focus.

 We are most successful when targeting technically experienced individuals, especially those who understand the open-source context of our product or who are able to deploy successfully.